-When you push the boundries of technological progress it stands to reason that more than a few ideas will fail to catch on.
+Replay: When you push the boundaries of technological progress it stands to reason that more than a few ideas will fail to catch on.
 Camera history is full of examples of devices that for whatever reason faded into obscurity.
-In the first of a multi-part series, and with NAB just around the corner, Phil Rhodes takes a look at cameras and technology that promised a lot, but just didn't catch on.
+In the first of a multi-part series, and with NAB just around the corner, Phil Rhodes takes a look at cameras and technology that were full of promise, but just didn't catch on.

 Even the most capable and experienced companies occasionally launch products that, for any of a lot of reasons, aren't widely discussed a few years later.
 It'd be easy to think that this is a relatively recent development in the world of cameras, which have become a lot easier to build thanks to programmable logic and the concept of modelling something in a CAD program and sending it off for manufacturing.
 That's a cruel oversimplification, but it has become less expensive and less time consuming to do these things.